 - No fee to use anywhere worldwide (interest charges apply)

 - No cash withdrawal fee (interest charges apply and some ATM providers may charge a fee)

 - No annual fee

-I would point out that interest charges may apply from the point of any cash withdrawals, so the main selling points on this card is that they offer no fee to use anywhere worldwide for purchases and no annual fee.
+Interest charges may apply from the point of any cash withdrawals.
+The main selling points on this card is that they offer no fee to use anywhere worldwide for purchases and no annual fee.

-An alternative would be to use a Revolut card.
+You could also use a Revolut card.
 This card lets you spend abroad in over 150 currencies with the interbank exchange rate (which means you get the perfect exchange rate every time).
 No fees apply in 29 currencies up to £5K a month.
-You can find out more at http://www.revolut.com.